Spider101/imagegram/README.md

 * POST `/comments` to add new comments on posts

 You can find more information on how to build the respective cURL calls by following the OpenAPI spec found [here](src/api/openapi.yaml)

+To stop the application, simply hit `Cmd/Ctrl + C` to kill the containers.